-We've compiled a definitive list of Reggie’s Questions thus far for you to peruse (sans answers, as they rarely live up to the questions).
-We’ll be updating the list every month, so be sure to check back in with us for more of Reggie's mind-benders.
+We’ve compiled a definitive list of Reggie’s Questions thus far for you to peruse (sans answers, as they rarely live up to the questions).
+We’ll be updating the list every so often, so be sure to check back in with us for more of Reggie’s mind-benders.

 To Tom Hanks: In 1806, did you think that people might have been a little bit different than the way they are today?

 To Will Ferrell: If you’re in the South of France and you pour yourself a nice glass of wine, and a beautiful cat suddenly strokes your leg and you’re surprised, do you think it’s a ghost at first?

 To Claire Danes: Do you believe that artificial intelligence will be the beginning or end of human civilization?